DonkeyPacific/obsidian-full-screen-cross-platform-plugin/README.md

 **usage**

-- Mouse shortcuts: double click to toggle fullscreen (or triple by settings).
+- Shortcuts: double click/touch to toggle fullscreen (or triple by settings).
 - Command: Full screen (It is recommended to use the mobile end, and an example is provided below.)

 ![Image](./slide.png)